Riandra4trend/CompfestAIC/Listing Agent Blog.md

 ## How Websites Actually Behave

-Modern users and organizations rely on the internet as their primary source of truth, whether for price intelligence, product tracking, competitive analysis, or large-scale research.
-Yet despite this dependency, the web itself remains fundamentally unstructured.
-Every website defines its own layout, its own loading pattern, and its own interaction model.
-As a result, even when the goal is as simple as extracting listings within a workflow where users simply input a URL and prompt, achieving consistent results across domains is often more difficult than analyzing the data itself.

-This gap between how people need to use the internet and how the internet is actually built is what shaped our mission to treat the internet as a structured database—accessible, queryable, and useful for everyone.
-But before we can evaluate product details or run deeper inspections, we must solve the most foundational requirement to get all the listings url first.
-This is why we built the Listing Agent a specialized system responsible for the earliest discovery stage.
-Its job is to automatically detect listing URLs and extract summary data from any target page, serving as the first entry point for everything downstream.

-However, standardizing the web is deceptively difficult.
-When we began developing the Listing Agent, we encountered a massive variance in how modern websites structure their data fetching and navigation.
-A naive scraper expects a static page, but the modern web is a dynamic environment of Single Page Applications (SPAs), hydration states, and obfuscated navigation.
-To build a truly general-purpose agent, we conducted an analysis of thousands of e-commerce and listing directory websites.
-Our research found that listing navigation generally converges into three distinct archetypes:

-**1. Traditional Pagination :** The classic "Next" button or page numbers ($1, 2, 3...$).
-**2. Infinite Scroll :** Content appends automatically as the viewport descends.
-**3. Load More :** A button explicitly requests the next batch of data to append to the current DOM.
+Good scraping tools don't just extract data; they ensure the complete and precise discovery of all available data.
+To achieve this, they must remain reliable, easy to operate, and flexible enough to handle diverse website structures, from simple static pages to complex, dynamic, or irregularly paginated layouts.
+Whether for price intelligence, competitive analysis, or large-scale research, the value of a dataset is determined by its completeness.
+However, achieving 100% coverage is an architectural challenge because websites use widely different pagination patterns and page-loading behaviors.

 > *{Placeholder: Bar Graph showing the percentage distribution of Pagination vs. Infinite Scroll vs. Load More / Hybrid based on your dataset} also total dataset*

-Our internal dataset of over $[X,000]$ analyzed domains revealed a fractured landscape.
-Roughly $[X]\%$ of sites still rely on **Next Button Pagination**, a pattern predominantly found in older architectures or high-SEO sites where distinct page URLs are preferred.
-Meanwhile, $[Y]\%$ have shifted to **Infinite Scroll**, which is now dominant in social platforms and modern feed-style commerce to maximize engagement.
-The remaining $[Z]\%$ utilize **"Load More" buttons**, where user intent is required to append data to the current view.
+Our internal dataset of over $[X,000]$ analyzed domains shows that the web splits into 3 dominant pagination patterns, **Next-Button Pagination**, **Infinite Scroll**, and **Load-More Button**.
+This dataset reveals a fractured landscape—roughly $[X]%$ of sites still rely on Next Button Pagination, a pattern predominantly found in older architectures or high-SEO sites where distinct page URLs are preferred.
+Meanwhile, $[Y]%$ have shifted to Infinite Scroll, now dominant in social platforms and modern feed-style commerce to maximize engagement.
+The remaining $[Z]%$ utilize Load More buttons, where user intent is required to append data to the current view.
 This diversity implies that a rigid, rule-based scraper is destined to fail; an effective agent must be fluid and adaptive.

 ## How We Build Listing Agent That Discover Variety of Website Structure

 To solve the discovery problem while keeping the tool accessible to beginners, we needed a way to automatically detect pagination patterns without requiring users to write complex rules.
 This led us to develop a system centered on **Pagination Type Detection** and **Lazy Fetch Handling**, enabling the crawler to infer navigation behavior directly from a page’s structure.

-One of our core engineering insights was that scanning the entire DOM for navigation cues is both computationally heavy and highly prone to noise.
-Raw HTML often contains thousands of irrelevant tokens, such as base64-encoded images, heavy SVG paths, analytics scripts, and large CSS blocks.
-Sending this unfiltered content into a classification model increases latency and cost while decreasing accuracy.
-Our research further revealed that pagination-related elements almost always appear within the last 20% of the HTML.
-This pattern allowed us to narrow the search space and significantly improve reliability.
+One of our core engineering insights was that scanning the entire DOM for navigation cues is computationally heavy and highly prone to noise.
+Raw HTML contains thousands of irrelevant tokens—analytics scripts, heavy SVG paths, and base64 images.
+Sending this unfiltered content to a classification model increases latency and decreases accuracy.

+That is why we engineered an in-house HTML Cleaner, specifically built based on our research to truncate and preserve only the structural content that matters.
+Our cleaner operates through two distinct phases before any classification occurs:

+**1. Noise Elimination**, The system strips non-structural elements.
+Tags like <script>, <style>, <svg>, and <iframe> are removed, along with semantic regions like <header> or <aside> that rarely contain pagination.
+We also trim attributes, removing tracking metadata and shortening long URIs.

+**2. Structural Collapse**, Listing pages are defined by repetition—hundreds of product cards or table rows.
+We don't need to read every item to know a list exists.
+Our cleaner generates an "Element Signature" for each node (tag + class + attributes).
+When it detects long runs of identical signatures (e.g., 50 repeated div.product-card), it collapses them into a single placeholder.
+This preserves the structure of the list while reducing HTML size by up to 90%.

+Once we had a clean structure, we looked for ways to make the process faster, more reliable, and cost-efficient.
+Our analysis of thousands of domains confirmed a crucial pattern: navigation logic almost always resides in the bottom 20% of the document structure.

-*{Placeholder: Percentage data graphic showing how often navigation appears within the bottom 20% of the HTML}*
+{Placeholder: Percentage data graphic showing how often navigation appears within the bottom 20% of the HTML vs the top 80%}

-Building on this insight, we introduced a **Tail Analysis** strategy.
-Rather than feeding full HTML documents into the classifier, we pass them through a specialized cleaner that removes noise, such as scripts and styles, and truncates the content to retain only the lower part of the body.
-Working with this lightweight fragment reduces token usage, speeds up processing, and helps avoid false positives from header or sidebar navigation elements.
+Building on this insight, we introduced a Footer-Focused Context strategy.
+Instead of feeding the whole cleaned document to the model, we pass the HTML through a specialized funnel that reduces the document to its essential structural components, isolating the specific segment where navigation controls physically render.

-To support this pipeline, we engineered a custom **HTML Cleaner** designed specifically for listing-style architectures.
-Unlike generic text extractors, our cleaner is aware of DOM repetition and page semantics.
-It performs three critical operations before the content reaches the classification engine.

-> *{Placeholder: Diagram showing the process: Raw HTML -> HTML Cleaner (Truncates top 80%) -> Tail HTML -> Classification Engine}*
+> *{Placeholder: Diagram showing the pipeline: Raw HTML -> Noise Elimination -> Structural Collapse -> Footer-Focused Context -> Classification Engine}*

-**Noise Elimination** is the first stage in the cleaning process, where the system removes non-structural elements that do not contribute to pagination detection.
-In this step, tags like `<script>`, `<style>`, `<svg>`, and `<iframe>` are stripped out completely, along with broader semantic regions such as `<header>` and `<aside>` that almost never contain listing navigation.
-The cleaner also trims unnecessary attributes by removing tracking metadata and shortening base64-encoded URIs so the resulting HTML stays lightweight and fits comfortably within the model’s context window.

-The second stage focuses on **Structural Truncation (Smart Collapse)**, which is crucial because listing pages often contain large repeated blocks such as product cards, table rows, or list items.
-To avoid processing hundreds of near-identical nodes, the cleaner generates an “Element Signature” for each node based on its tag name, class, and attributes.
-When it detects long runs of identical signatures, such as 50 repeated `div.product-card` elements, it keeps only the first few instances to establish the structure and collapses the rest into a single placeholder.
-This preserves the layout while drastically reducing size.
-Why we do this? because We need to see that a list exists, but we don't need to read all items to find the "Next" button or other pagination type.
-This reduces HTML size by up to 90% while keeping the DOM structure intact.

-Finally, the system performs **Tail Analysis**, which targets the part of the page where pagination controls most often appear.
-Since listing pages typically place navigation elements at the bottom of the rendered body, the cleaner isolates the lower segment of the HTML after all collapsing steps are complete.
-This Safe Tail Extraction ensures that even extremely large pages are reduced to a concise, focused section containing the elements the classifier cares about, such as page numbers, Next buttons, and Load More triggers.
+In this pipeline, the raw HTML is ingested, stripped of noise, structurally collapsed to remove redundancy, and finally truncated to the footer context before entering the Classification Engine.
+This approach ensures high-precision detection with minimal token usage, enabling significantly faster classification.

 Detecting the navigation type is only half the battle; the agent must also respect the timing of the web.
 Many scrapers fail because they try to extract data before the browser has finished "hydrating" the content.
 To address this, we implemented **Iterative Scrolling** rather than a naive "jump-to-bottom" approach.
 The agent scrolls in human-like increments, monitoring network idle states and DOM mutations after every movement.
 If the DOM height increases or new list items appear, the agent recognizes a "Lazy Load" event and pauses extraction until stability is reached.
 This architecture allows users to easily control the depth of their scrape by simply adding parameters like `max page`, leaving the complex navigation logic entirely to the agent.

 > *{Placeholder: If necessary?
 Diagram showing the process or illustration of how iterative scrolling works}*

+Once the agent successfully identifies the pagination type—whether Next Button, Infinite Scroll, or Load More—it transitions from understanding the structure to acting on it.
+Because the system already detects lazy-loading triggers through iterative scrolling, it can fully automate the entire navigation sequence: scrolling in controlled increments to surface hidden items, waiting for hydration events, or clicking through paginated URLs as needed.
+Combined, these capabilities transform the agent from a passive classifier into an autonomous navigator, capable of reliably exploring the full breadth of diverse website structures without requiring the user to script a single rule.

 ---